 Notification of major shareholding

-With reference to Section 30 of the Danish Capital Market Act, NKT A/S has been informed that Morgan Stanley has acquired share capital and voting rights in NKT A/S resulting in the 5% threshold for share capital to be passed.
+With reference to Section 30 of the Danish Capital Market Act, NKT A/S has been informed that Greenvale Capital LLP’s total holding of NKT share capital and voting rights is below the 5% threshold.

-Morgan Stanley’s aggregated position of shares and financial instruments have increased to 3,073,476 shares corresponding to 5.72% of the share capital and voting rights of NKT A/S.

 Contact